You are here

 Kheel Center on Resolution of Environmental Interest Disputes

 The Land Use Law Center is pleased to announce that the Law School has asked it to organize and initiate the Kheel Center on the Resolution of Environmental Interest Disputes.
 Funded by a grant given by famed mediator Theodore W. Kheel, the Center will provide a variety of educational programs designed to inform students and lawyers about, and engage them in, alternative dispute resolution in the environmental context.
-Please click here to read the press release issued in April and learn more about the Center.

 Starting this Fall